-This lesson looks at a key reading skill in IELTS – the ability to deal with unknown vocabulary.
-It’s a vital skill because you are almost certain to find unknown or unfamiliar words in any IELTS text.
+This lesson looks at a key reading skill in IELTS – the ability to deal with unknown words.
+It’s a vital skill because you are almost certain to find unknown or unfamiliar vocabulary in any IELTS text.
 The skill is not necessarily to “know” the words, but to understand enough about them so that you can read and understand the whole text.
 Here I suggest several different ways you can do this.

 Do you need to understand the word at all?